kevindotzhang/kevindotzhang/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on developping an on-screen overlay translator
+- 🔭 I’m currently working on developping an on-screen overlay translator and another secret project 🤫🤖
 - 🌱 I’m currently learning Computer Science at the University of Waterloo -->